 Keeping Current Matters also offer the option to send the content via direct mail in this context.

-But as you will be able to conclude from the video walkthrough below, there appears to be no third-party direct mail integration.
+But as you can conclude from the video walkthrough below, there appears to be no third-party direct mail integration.

-This means you would have to use just a third-party provider outside the platform.
+This means you must use just a third-party provider outside the platform.

 2) Social Graphics